cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 {:codeblock}

 In the following example,
-there must be a field `director` in a matching document, *and* the field must have a value exactly equal to `Lars von Trier`.
+a matching document must have a field called `director`, *and* the field must have a value exactly equal to `Lars von Trier`.

 _Example of the implicit equality operator:_